Chiloé Island

-Of roughly rectangular shape, the southwestern half of the island is a wilderness of contiguous forests and swamps.
-Mountains in the island form a belt running from the northwestern to the southeastern corner of the island.
+The island is roughly rectangular.
+Its southwestern half is a wilderness of contiguous forests and swamps.
+Mountains form a belt running from the northwestern to the southeastern corner of the island.
 Cordillera del Piuchén make up the northern mountains and the more subdued Cordillera de Pirulil gathers the southern mountains.
 The landscape of the northeastern sectors of Chiloé Island is dominated by rolling hills with a mosaic of pastures, forests and cultivated fields.
 While the western shores are rocky and relatively straight, the eastern and northern shores contain many inlets, bays and peninsulas, and it is here where all towns and cities lie.

 Geographically, the bulk of the island is a continuation of the Chilean Coast Range, with the sea of Chiloé being a submerged portion of the Chilean Central Valley.
 The climate is cool temperate oceanic with Mediterranean precipitation pattern.

 Geography

 With an area of 8394 km2, Chiloé Island is the second largest island in Chile (after the Isla Grande de Tierra del Fuego), the largest island completely within Chile, and the fourth largest in South America.
 It is separated from the Chilean mainland by the Chacao Strait (Canal Chacao) to the north, and by the Gulf of Ancud (Golfo de Ancud) and the Gulf of Corcovado (Golfo Corcovado) to the east; the Pacific Ocean lies to the west, and the Chonos Archipelago lies to the south, across the Boca del Guafo.
 The island is 190 km from north to south, and averages 55–65 km wide.
 The capital is Castro, on the east side of the island; the second largest town is Ancud, at the island's northwest corner, and there are several smaller port towns on the east side of the island, such as Quellón, Dalcahue and Chonchi.

 Chiloé Island and the Chonos Archipelago are a southern extension of the Chilean coastal range at Chilean Patagonia, which runs north and south, parallel to the Pacific coast and the Andes Mountains.
 The Chilean Central Valley lies between the coastal mountains and the Andes, of which the Gulfs of Ancud and Corcovado form the southern extension.
 Mountains run north and south along the spine of the island.
 The east coast is deeply indented, with several natural harbors and numerous smaller islands.